A general framework to test gravity using galaxy clusters V: A self-consistent pipeline for unbiased constraints of $f(R)$ gravity: Summary, Discussion and Conclusions

 Throughout this work, the main obstacle to precise and unbiased constraints has stemmed from degeneracies between $f_{R0}$, $\Omega_{\rm M}$, $\sigma_8$ and the scaling relation parameters $\alpha$ and $\beta$, all of which can influence the predicted cluster count.
 We have shown that the degeneracies can be prevented by using a tighter Gaussian prior for $\Omega_{\rm M}$ and by having better knowledge of the scaling relation parameters (Fig.~\ref{fig:corner_tight_priors}).
 The latter can potentially be achieved by including lensing data for a subset of the clusters.
 If wide or flat parameter priors are used, this may give rise to biased constraints of $\log_{10}|f_{R0}|$.
 For example, we have found that the parameter degeneracies can have a more significant effect for cluster samples that extend to lower masses (Sec.~\ref{sec:bias:sample:ysz_cut}).

 In the near future, we plan to further improve this pipeline in a few ways.
 First, while the HMF model of \citet{Cataneo:2016iav} is accurate, it only covers the redshift range $[0,0.5]$, and we need an extended model that works for a larger redshift range, as well as for wider ranges of other cosmological parameters (not restricted to the $\Omega_{\rm M}$ and $\sigma_8$ parameters as we have focused on here).
+Calibrating this model for spherical overdensity $\Delta=500$ would also mean that conversions between halo mass definitions would no longer be required.
 Second, we plan to run larger hydrodynamical simulations than those used in \citet{Mitchell:2020fnj}, to further study and calibrate the various cluster scaling relations (not limited to $Y_{\rm SZ}$) in this gravity model.
 Third, the MCMC pipeline will be extended so that we can include independent cluster data, such as weak lensing, in the model constraint.
 Once these tasks are completed, we can use this pipeline to constrain $f(R)$ gravity using observations.
 It is also straightforward to extend our framework to other gravity models; we have already started to do this for the nDGP model \citep{Mitchell:2021aex}, where we have provided fitting formulae for the HMF and concentration, and studied the cluster scaling relations, in this model.